deployphp/docs/hosts.md

   deploy_path: ~/app
 ~~~

-Then in `deploy.php`:
+Then to `deploy.php`:

 ~~~php
 inventory('hosts.yml');
 ~~~

-Make sure what you `~/.ssh/config` file contains information about your domains and how to connect.
+Make sure what your `~/.ssh/config` file contains information about your domains and how to connect.
-Or you can specify that information in `deploy.php` file itself.
+Or you can specify that information in the `deploy.php` file itself.

 ~~~php
 host('domain.com')